bolnel/nelsite1/content/articles/pmp-prince2-certifications-differences.md

 ## PRINCE2 vs. PMP renewal requirements and costs

 Both PMP and PRINCE2 Practitioner have to be renewed every three years.
+Since 2023, PRINCE2 Foundation [needs to be renewed as well](https://www.axelos.com/certifications/propath/prince2-project-management/prince2-foundation).

 Each certification has a continuing education program.
 You earn a certain number of  Professional Development Units (PDU) for PMP or Continuing Professional Development (CPD) units for PRINCE2 Practitioner and submit a renewal fee to extend your certification for another three years.